Sisifos496/Git_Education/README.md

-#This file is to learn git
+#This file is to learn git!